-Sibenik, Croatia: Sibenik is so peaceful.
+Sibenik, Croatia: Sibenik is incredibly peaceful, especially when you’re near the water.
 Try to find an apartment with views of the Kornati Islands.

 Trieste, Italy: I spent a couple of months in Trieste.
 The city centre is bustling but everywhere else is peaceful and great for working.
-Like most places in Italy, the internet is slow.
+Like many places in Italy, the internet is slow.